godotengine/godot-docs/classes/class_bakedlightmapdata.rst

 | *Getter*  | get_energy()      |
 +-----------+-------------------+

 Global energy multiplier for baked and dynamic capture objects.
+This can be changed at run-time without having to bake lightmaps again.

+To adjust only the energy of indirect lighting (without affecting direct lighting or emissive materials), adjust :ref:`BakedLightmap.bounce_indirect_energy<class_BakedLightmap_property_bounce_indirect_energy>` and bake lightmaps again.

 ----